How To Measure And Report On Your Company’s Carbon Emissions

 Alternatively, many companies enlist environmental consultants to calculate Scope 3 emissions.

-Reducing carbon emissions primarily involves enhancing processes or adopting new technologies to lower emissions, especially for smaller businesses that might lack existing infrastructure.
+Reducing carbon emissions involves enhancing processes or adopting new technologies to lower emissions, especially for smaller businesses lacking existing infrastructure.
 Examples include:

-• Switching to renewable energy sources - this can be anything from solar to wind.
+This can be anything from solar to wind energy!

 Once you have completed your GHG emission reporting, highlighted areas of improvement and implemented changes, you need to track progress over time.
 You can do this by comparing your emission data from one year to the next, which will help to identify where your emissions have increased and make subsequent changes.